 - Issue tracking, analysis and engagement

-- ASPS grassroots advocacy operations
+- Manage federal grassroots advocacy initiatives

-- ASPS's Political Action Committee, PlastyPAC
+ASPS's Political Action Committee, PlastyPAC

 - Execute the PlastyPAC Member Benefits Program as needed

-- Work with Associates in developing briefing materials and background information
+- Create briefing materials and background information

-- Web Content Management and Communications
+Web Content Management and Communications

 - Support the Director in producing regular quantitative and qualitative analyses of Government Affairs activities

-- Support the Health Policy Department in the following areas:
+3) Support the Health Policy Department in the following areas:

-- Organizational Policy Activity Tracking
+Organizational Policy Activity Tracking